pace-neutrons/Euphonic/doc/source/spectra.rst

 Kinematic constraints
 ---------------------

-Inelastic neutron-scattering (INS) experiments are often performed using time-of-flight information to sample a wide range of energy transfer.
+Inelastic neutron-scattering (INS) experiments are often performed on time-of-flight (ToF) spectrometers where a wide ToF range yields a wide range of energy transfers which are measured simultaneously.
-In "direct geometry" the incident energy is fixed (e.g. by a Fermi chopper) while in "indirect geometry" the measurement energy is fixed (e.g. by scattering from an "analyser" crystal).
+In "direct geometry" the incident energy is fixed (e.g. by a Fermi chopper) while in "indirect geometry" the scattered energy is fixed (e.g. by scattering from an "analyser" crystal).
-Conservation laws allow the overall energy and momentum transfer to be determined for a given scattering angle --- but this also means that the accessible :math:`(q, \omega)` range is restricted by these instrument parameters.
+Conservation laws allow the overall energy and momentum transfer to be determined for a given scattering angle and crystal orientation.
+In powder measurements, the crystal orientation is not needed so the kinematic limits --- the accessible :math:`(q, \omega)` range --- determined by the conservation laws is given solely by these instrument parameters.

 The function :py:func:`apply_kinematic_constraints
 <euphonic.spectra.apply_kinematic_constraints>` applies these limits